microsoft/MoCapAct/README.md

 </details>

-Finally, we provide an AzCopy-based Python script to download portions of the dataset.
+Finally, we provide an AzCopy-based Python script to download portions of the dataset, though this method has much slower download speeds than the other two methods.

 <details>
 <summary>Python script</summary>